alibaba/beidou/packages/beidou-docs/basic/objects.md

 Application object can be accessed almost anywhere in application, the following describes a few commonly used way:

-Almost all files (Controller, Service, Schedule, etc.) loaded by the [Loader] (../advanced/loader.md) can export a function that is called by the Loader and uses the app as a parameter:
+Almost all files (Controller, Service, Schedule, etc.) loaded by the [Loader](../advanced/loader.md) can export a function that is called by the Loader and uses the app as a parameter:

 - [App start script](./app-start.md)